 - You will note on the next screen a metadata pop-up window.
 In addition to the Title field (which is there by default), we now have a field to enter Enterprise Keywords.
 Go ahead and enter words or phrases.
-If you enter multiple keywords, separate them by semi-colon.
+If you enter multiple keywords, separate them by a semicolon.
 After you are done, don’t forget to click Save

 Where are Enterprise Keywords stored in SharePoint?

-As an IT Administrator, you can do few things in the Term store in terms of Enterprise Keywords management:
+As an IT Administrator, you can do a few things in the Term store in terms of Enterprise Keywords management:

 - You can delete unwanted entries from the term set (just like any other term store metadata)